Rutger Backe

 Rutger Backe (born 14 January 1951 in Falkenberg) is a Swedish former football player and coach.
 He started his career in local club IF Böljan.
 He joined Allsvenskan club Halmstads BK in 1972, with whom he played until 1981.
 Backe played 207 matches in the top league, scoring 77 goals.
 He was the Allsvenskan top scorer with 21 goals, when the club won its first ever Swedish national championship in 1976.
 Backe played 8 matches with the Sweden national team, scoring two goals.
-He trained Varbergs BoIS and Falkenbergs FF in the 1990s.
+He trained Varbergs BoIS and Falkenbergs FF as coach in the 1990s.